AmsterdamTravel Guide

 Food in Amsterdam varies from traditional and modern Dutch to international cuisine.
 Make sure you have at least one hearty Dutch meal and give a few local treats a try: poffertjes, stroopwafels and bitterballen are all musts.
 A diverse dining scene means you'll have no problem finding that which suits your mood, from fine-dining to cosy, candlelit pubs, terrace bars and street stalls.

 Electrical sockets in the Netherlands are European standard, made for plugs with two round pins with voltage typically between 220V and 240V.
-You should still be able to use your Australian devices during your Amsterdam vacation – just be sure to pack an adapter in your luggage.
+You should still be able to use your Australian devices during your Amsterdam holiday – just be sure to pack an adapter in your luggage.
 Leave the hairdryer, though; most accommodation provides such necessities.

 The journey from Amsterdam's main airport (Amsterdam Airport Schiphol) to the city will take you about 20-30 minutes by car, though reaching the city from the airport is also easy via train.
 One of the busiest airports in the world based on passenger traffic, Schiphol sees over 50 million passengers every year, though it has just one main passenger terminal.